 Data collection

-From June through August of 2014 and 2015, we surveyed 29 commodity canola fields (14 in 2014, 15 in 2015) near Beaverlodge, Alberta and 31 fields (17 in 2014, 14 in 2015) near Lethbridge, Alberta.
+From June through August of 2014 and 2015, we surveyed 29 commodity canola fields (14 in 2014, 15 in 2015) near Beaverlodge, Alberta and 31 fields (17 in 2014, 14 in 2015) near Lethbridge, Alberta (Figure S1).
 Commodity canola fields were selected based on the proximity of honey bee apiaries and site access.
 28 of the 60 fields were stocked with Western honey bees (Apis mellifera L., hereafter HB) at the corner or side of the field (mean: 0.6 hives/hectare, SD: 0.58) while 32 fields were unstocked.
 14 of 31 of the fields near Lethbridge were watered using central-pivot irrigation systems.
 Growers were also asked for canola variety information, but there was not enough replication to test for difference between varieties.

 During 2015 and 2016, we also surveyed 35 hybrid seed canola fields (15 in 2015, 20 in 2016) near Lethbridge, Alberta, from June through August of each year, all of which had central-pivot irrigation, and were stocked with honey bee hives at a rate of 3.6 hives/ha (apiaries stationed in the corners of fields).
 In seed fields, bays of hermaphroditic (herafter “male") and female plants are typically planted in 1- and 6-m wide bays, respectively.
 Seed fields were also stocked with shelters (1.3 - 2.6 shelters/ha, Figure 7) containing alfalfa leafcutter bee cocoons (Megachile rotundata F., hereafter LCB) at a rate of 50-100,000 coocoons/ha.